Assignment 3: Short Piece

 - Put together a 2-3 minute piece using the sounds you recorded in Assignment 1, along with any additional sounds you want to record.

-- Edit and mix in Digital Performer or Logic Pro, using volume pan, and (possibly) effects automation.
+- Edit and mix in the DAW of your choice, using volume pan, and (possibly) effects automation.

 - Experiment with pitch-shifting and time-scaling your audio.